jrdegbe/thamesthrive-api/docs/events/internal/index.md

 # Pre-build event types

-Tracardi 0.8.1 provides a set of internal events that can be used to track customer journey on your website or application.
+ThamesThrive 0.8.1 provides a set of internal events that can be used to track customer journey on your website or application.
 These events come with default properties that can be used to collect data without the need for manual copying.

-Using internal events simplifies the use of Tracardi and allows for better analytics.
+Using internal events simplifies the use of ThamesThrive and allows for better analytics.
 When an internal event is used, the system automatically detects it and fills up the profile and session with appropriate data.

 However, if the default event does not expect the data that you want to send, don't worry.
 You can still send the data and copy it manually.
 Other defined properties will be copied automatically, and the missing ones will be saved in the event and can be moved to the profile manually.

-The following are some examples of Tracardi internal events:
+The following are some examples of ThamesThrive internal events:

 * __Page View__: This event is triggered when a customer visits a new page on your website or application.
 It captures the URL of the page and the time of the visit.